SpongeBob's Truth or Square: Directing and animating

 Andrew Overtoom, supervising director, Alan Smart, and Tom Yasumi served as the special's animation directors while Luke Brookshier and Nate Cash handled the storyboard direction.
+This was the first episode of the series to be produced in 16:9 widescreen, this would later be used in "It's a SpongeBob Christmas!" from the eighth season before permanently switching over in the ninth season.
 It was a part of the series' tenth anniversary celebration.

 The title sequence of SpongeBob for the special was made exclusively for the series' tenth anniversary.
 It was animated in stop-motion animation, with Cee Lo Green performing the theme.
 Mark Caballero, Seamus Walsh and Chris Finnegan of Screen Novelties animated its opening titles.
-Finnegan claimed that the crew were "thrill[ed]" to do the title sequence because "the original title sequence is so recognizable and everyone seen it over and over and it's so great in its own way."
+Finnegan claimed that the crew were "thrill[ed]" to do the title sequence because "the original title sequence is so recognizable and everyone seen it over and over and it's so great in its own way".
 Executive producer and the episode's writer Paul Tibbitt said "We don't just want to redraw it [the original title sequence], we want it to be something special and different[...]
 So we thought we would do it in three dimensions[...]"
 Nickelodeon animation president Brown Johnson lauded the new title sequence and said it is "SO great!"
 Some traditional animation on scraps of brown paper are intermixed into the stop-motion.

 Tibbitt said that the "biggest surprise" for him in the new title sequence was "the treatment of Painty the Pirate in the beginning" as seen in a fortune-teller machine.
 Mark Caballero, one of its animators, explained "our idea was like our goal is like the more disturbing, the better because I don't think there is a fortune telling machine out there that doesn't disturb when you see it.
 Tibbitt said "it was a great idea[...]
 I was just expecting maybe a 3D version of the painting but we got something totally different and it's very cool."

 Release

 In a press release, Nickelodeon officially announced the special "event" on October 13, 2009.
 According to the network, the special include "SpongeBob's first visit to the Krusty Krab as a baby, a vintage Krusty Krab TV commercial, how SpongeBob found his beloved pineapple house, and the time that SpongeBob and Sandy got married!"
 Prior to the official announcement of the television special, Entertainment Weekly broke the news by releasing a clip featuring a scene where SpongeBob and Sandy getting married.

-It originally aired on Nickelodeon in the United States on November 6, 2009, as one of many SpongeBob TV events to air that year (with April featuring "SpongeBob vs. The Big One", and July featuring "The Ultimate SpongeBob SpongeBash" marathon, Square Roots: The Story of SpongeBob SquarePants documentary, and a special episode titled "To SquarePants or Not to SquarePants").
+It originally aired on Nickelodeon in the United States on November 6, 2009, as one of many SpongeBob TV events to air that year (with April featuring "SpongeBob vs. The Big One", and July featuring "The Ultimate SpongeBob SpongeBash" marathon, Square Roots: The Story of SpongeBob SquarePants documentary, and twelve new episodes).